Ircama/epson_print_conf/epson_usb/README.md

 ## Quick start

-**Nothing to install.** `import epson_usb` works from the repository root, because the package sits next to the scripts; there is no `pip` step, no PyPI release and no separate clone.
+`import epson_usb` works from the repository root, because the package sits next to the scripts.

 ### From the command line